hazelcast/hazelcast-reference-manual/src/ClusterUtilities/ClusterQuorum.md

 #### Configuring Quorum Listeners

 You can register quorum listeners to be notified about quorum results.
-Quorum listeners are local to the node where they are registered, so they receive only events that occurred on that local node.
+Quorum listeners are local to the member where they are registered, so they receive only events that occurred on that local member.

 Quorum listeners can be configured via declarative or programmatic configuration.
 The following examples are such configurations.